A crisis can be, but is not limited to, times when you or someone else:

 Tuesdays and Thursdays 8:30 - 4:30

-Each student defines crisis differently because of his/her life experience and genetic make-up.
-Rather than judge the situation as to whether you would call it a crisis, be sure to listen to the student and let them determine that.
-Often times, the essential ingredient is whether they currently have adequate coping skills and a support system to help them manage whatever situation they are in.
+Everyone defines crisis differently because of his/her life experience and genetic make-up.
+Rather than judge whether you would call it a crisis, be sure to listen to the person confiding in you and let them determine that.
+Oftentimes, the essential ingredient is whether they currently have adequate coping skills and a support system to help them manage whatever situation they are in.
 It is also very important to assess whether they have a mental health condition (depression, mood disorder, anxiety) as that often physically decreases one's ability to cope.

 What Can We Do?
 Shared Responsibility: Recognizing and Helping Students in Distress: A Guide for Faculty, Staff, and Students